mscrocker/semerusocial/readme.md

 ### Profiles

-Maven profiles are included for setting up the database and an embedded server.
+Maven profiles are included for setting up the database.

 | Profile  | Database              |
 |----------|-----------------------|